makyo/drab-makyo.com/will/will.md

 1. I am an organ donor.
 Any and all possible organs may be donated.
 2. An autopsy may be performed.
 3. If there is any knowledge to be gained from my remains through any studies, those are to be performed.
-4. After any and all such donations, autopsies, or studies have been made, my remains are to be composted if possible, cremated if not.
+4. After any and all such donations, autopsies, or studies have been made, my remains are to be, in order of preference: composted, [buried naturally](https://en.wikipedia.org/wiki/Natural_burial), or cremated.
 5. What is to be done with my dirt or ashes is up to The Polycule and my parents.
 6. No physical monument of any type is to be erected or placed using my estate or the resulting funds.
 If my acts in life and the works I've made do not stand on their own, then I don't deserve one; if they do, I don't need one.